scarl-sanjay/Elliptic-curve-cryptography/README.md

 # Elliptic-curve-cryptography

 ## AIM:
-To write a program to implement EllipƟc curve cryptography (ECC).
+To write a program to implement Elliptic curve cryptography (ECC).

 ## ALGORITHM: